spencerhcheng/holberton-system_engineering-devops/bonus.md

 Write a function `deepIndexOf(array, val)` that takes a 2-dimensional `array` and `val` as its parameters.
 Return the pair of indices that can represent the location of `val` in `array`.
 If the element does not exist, return `[-1, -1]`

+# Week 3

+## lengthOfHypotenuse

+Write a method `lengthOfHypotenuse(sideA, sideB)` that takes in two numbers.
+These numbers represent the sides of a right triangle that are adjacent to the right angle.
+This method should return the length of the hypotenuse of the triangle.

+*Hint:* To find the length of a hypotenuse, we can use the Pythagorean Theorem (a^2 + b^2 = c^), where c is the length of the hypotenuse.